krbnite/krbnite.github.io/_posts/2019-05-29-Karabiner-Kinesis-Update.md

 All was good, or so it seemed...

 One huge pet peeve I've developed about the Kinesis Freestyle2 is where the left-hand "command" button is...
-I use it frequently, switching through applications (command+tab, command+backtick), copying and pasting (command+c, command+v), exiting and creating tabs in Chrome (command+w, command+t), and on and on and on!
-Unfortunately, the Freestyle2 has a huge left-hand spacebar that I never use (right or wrong, this job is pretty exclusive to my right hand).
-This makes for some pretty awkward left-hand thumb stretches...
+I use it frequently, switching through applications (`command+tab`, `command+backtick`), copying and pasting (`command+c`, `command+v`), exiting and creating tabs in Chrome (`command+w`, `command+t`), and on and on and on!
+Unfortunately, the Freestyle2 has a huge left-hand spacebar that I never use (right or wrong, this job is pretty exclusive to my right hand); this spacebar real estate means that the left-hand `command` button is pushed very far left, making for some pretty awkward left-hand thumb stretches...
 I could get used to awkward, but this further unleased hell and fury:  my left hand and arm have become weak and unresponsive!
-With some experimentation, I figured out the biggest culprit was this inconveniently placed left-hand command key.

 Ok, no big deal, right?
 This is where Karabiner comes in.
 Just map that key somewhere else!

 Few things: (1) there is the petulant "but I don't want to" feeling.
 Oh well, no choice really.
-(2) I've already customized my keyboard quite a bit -- where to map it?
+(2) I've already customized my keyboard quite a bit -- where is left to map it?

 In my original set up, I had the `escape` key mapped to the `caps_lock` key.
 I really liked this...but it seemed like the most obvious place to map the left-hand command key to: it's easy to access and I use the left-hand